Ministerial Internship Grants Program

 The grant program is open to congregations offering either full-time or part-time internships.
 Full-time internships average 40 hours/week for at least 9 months, while part-time internships are a minimum of 15 hours/week for 18 months and usually span two congregational years.
 These internships may take place 1) primarily within the context of a congregation, or 2) be congregationally-based but include ministry with an outside agency or institution (no more than 50% of the internship experience.)
 Grants will be made to congregations.

 Applicants will note an emphasis on a congregation's involvement with issues of anti-racism, anti-oppression, and multiculturalism.
 The 1997 General Assembly Resolution, Toward An Anti-Racist Unitarian Universalist Association, "urges the Unitarian Universalist Association, its congregations and community organizations to develop an on-going process for the comprehensive institutionalization of anti-racism and multi-culturalism."
 It further states, "the General Assembly urges all Unitarian Universalist leaders, including ministers [emphasis added] ...to engage in on-going anti-racism training, to examine basic assumptions, structures, and functions, and in response to what is learned, to develop action plans."
 A good internship site will provide opportunities to engage in anti-racism, anti-oppression, multiculturalism work in addition to those which develop other core ministerial competencies.

-Grants will provide up to one half of the recommended minimum stipend for a full or part-time internship of up to 10 months.
-(Please refer to the Internship Stipend Grant guidelines for recommended minimum stipend amounts.)
+Grants will provide up to one half of the recommended minimum salary for a full or part-time internship of up to 10 months.
+(Please refer to the Internship Grant guidelines for recommended minimum amounts.)
 Congregations may re-apply the following year for one renewal of up to half the amount of the first grant.
 (Note that these renewal grants are not automatic; an application must be submitted!)